MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/configs/supported-operating-systems-for-site-system-servers.md

 ## Windows Server 2012 R2

-_Applies to Standard and Datacenter
+_Applies to Standard and Datacenter_

 > [!NOTE]
-> On October 10th, 2023, Windows Server 2012 and Windows Server 2012 R2 will enter the Extended Support Updates phase.
+> On October 10th, 2023, Windows Server 2012 and Windows Server 2012 R2 entered the Extended Support Updates phase.
 Microsoft will no longer provide support for Configuration Manager site servers or roles installed to these Operating Systems.
 For more information, see [Extended Security Updates and Configuration Manager](supported-operating-systems-for-clients-and-devices.md#bkmk_ESU).

 Site servers: